Joan W. Miller, MD, FARVO

 Co-director, Laser Laboratory, Mass.
 Eye and Ear; Co-director, Angiogenesis Laboratory, Mass.
 Eye and Ear; Senior Scientist, Mass.
 Eye and Ear

-BIOGRAPHY Joan Whitten Miller was born in Toronto, Ontario, Canada, and conducted undergraduate studies at Massachusetts Institute of Technology.
-She received her medical degree and ophthalmology residency training from Harvard Medical School, and completed fellowships in ophthalmology research and vitreoretinal surgery at Mass.
+Joan W. Miller, MD, is the David Glendenning Cogan Professor of Ophthalmology and Chair of the Department of Ophthalmology at Harvard Medical School (HMS), as well as Chief of Ophthalmology at both Massachusetts Eye and Ear and Massachusetts General Hospital.
+Dr. Miller earned her medical degree and received her ophthalmology residency training from HMS, and then completed fellowships in ophthalmology research and vitreoretinal surgery at Mass.
 Eye and Ear.
-In 2003, Dr. Miller became the first female physician to achieve the rank of Professor of Ophthalmology at Harvard Medical School, and the first woman to chair the Department of Ophthalmology.
-She is also the first woman appointed as chief of ophthalmology at both Mass.
-Eye and Ear and Massachusetts General Hospital.
-Dr. Miller is co-director of Mass.
-Eye and Ear’s Angiogenesis Laboratory and a vitreoretinal physician in the Retina Service.
+In 2003, Dr. Miller became the first female physician to achieve the rank of Professor of Ophthalmology at HMS, and the first woman to serve as Chair of the Department of Ophthalmology.
+She is also the first woman appointed as Chief of Ophthalmology at both Mass.
+Eye and Ear and Mass General Hospital.